andepraveenofficial/DSA/00-Material/DSA.md

 * with DSA, we can run the application with Less Memory and Less Time.

 ### Data Structures
-1. String & Array
+1. Array
-2. Linked List
+2. Stack
-3. Stack & Queue
+3. Queue
-4. Trees
+4. Linked List
-5. Heaps
-6. Graphs

 ### Algorithms
 1. Sorting